 Price splits his time between LA and London, so he’s well aware of what both markets are looking for in a headshot.
 He’s also an actor, so he knows what you’re going through.
-David says: “Most sessions are a mixture of my signature studio headshot style with some editorial images using a variety of daylight and studio lighting.”
+Price says: “Most sessions are a mixture of my signature studio headshot style with some editorial images using a variety of daylight and studio lighting.”
 Interestingly, he’s keen to direct his subjects according to their casting type, revealing his awareness of the acting business.

 The Breakdown: This north London photographer has big names on his portfolio and reviews from agents and actors that testify to his talent.

 When BAFTA-winning actor Ken Stott says his photos “combine the highest of technical standards with an actor’s intuition to reveal the spirit of his subject,” it’s time to pay attention.
-Vincenzo is a top London headshot photographer with a great portfolio of top names like Jessie Buckley and Hayley Atwell.
+Vincenzo Squillino is a top London headshot photographer with a great portfolio of top names like Jessie Buckley and Hayley Atwell.

-Working out of his north London studio, Vincenzo charges £240 for two hours which includes an indoor and outdoor photoshoot with “approximately 200 photos” taken during the session.
+Working out of his north London studio, Squillino charges £240 for two hours which includes an indoor and outdoor photoshoot with “approximately 200 photos” taken during the session.
 There is also the promise of biscuits between shoots which cannot be ignored.
 Like a few other snappers on this list, he’s a jobbing actor (acting as Enzo Squillino Jr) so should be sympathetic to any actorly quirks you might like to reveal...